• Skip to primary navigation

 Instructions

-• Preheat the oven to 350 degrees F. Butter a 9 inch deep dish pie plate.
+• Preheat the oven to 350 degrees F. Grease a 9-inch pie dish.

 • Combine the graham cracker crumbs, melted butter and sugar.
 Press the mixture into the bottom and up sides of the pie pan.
 Bake the crust until set and golden, 7 minutes.
 Set aside on a wire rack; leave the oven on.